Ad Hoc Committee definition

-An ad hoc committee is a temporary committee formed by a board of directors or governing body to address a specific issue, task, or project that falls outside the responsibilities of existing standing committees.
-The term “ad hoc” comes from Latin, meaning “for this purpose.”
+An Ad Hoc Committee means a temporary committee formed by a board of directors or leadership team to handle a specific issue, project, or task that falls outside the responsibilities of standing committees.
+The term “ad hoc” is Latin for “for this purpose,” reflecting the committee’s focus on a one-time matter.

 • Executive Search Committee: Oversees the recruitment of a new CEO or executive leader